MujyKun/EmmanBot/README.md

 If you are using subdirectories, you would use dot notation to access the files for example:

-If `audio` is your main audio directory, and I have a subfolder called `mujy`, and an audio file inside of `mujy` called `good.mp3`, then in my command usage, I would use `mujy.good` without the file type.
+If `audio` is your main audio directory, and I have a sub-folder called `mujy`, and an audio file inside of `mujy` called `good.mp3`, then in my command usage, I would use `mujy.good` without the file type.

 When adding your own file, make sure the audio file is .mp3 as it is the default (and no others are currently allowed).